 Union Power Minister Piyush Goyal called an emergency meeting with top officials in Delhi today to discuss the crisis.
-He said a deadline of 10 days has been set for to restore three major transmission lines that were damaged during a recent dust-storm.
-(North India Grid Had Load Loss of 8,000 Mega Watts in Friday's Dust Storm)
+He said a deadline of 10 days has been set to restore three major power lines that were damaged during a recent dust-storm.
+(Read: North India Grid Had Load Loss of 8,000 Mega Watts in Friday's Dust Storm)

 The city hit a 10-year high yesterday with 45.5 degrees, six degrees above normal.
 The maximum today is expected to touch 46 degrees.
 Last evening, parts of the city spent six hours without electricity.
 (Heat Wave: Send Your Photos & Videos Here)

 The Met Department says the heat wave will extend till at least Thursday; that news was accompanied by a worrying forecast of an inadequate monsoon.
 (Delhi Heatwave Prompts Emergency Measures to Conserve Power)

-However, the BJP was targeted by the Aam Aadmi Party or AAP, which led the Delhi government for a 49-day period early this year, are also engaged in political jiu-jitsu over the crisis.
+The BJP and the Aam Aadmi Party or AAP, which led the Delhi government for a 49-day period early this year, are also engaged in political jiu-jitsu over the crisis.

 Manish Sisodia, AAP leader and former Delhi minister, led a group of his party's state legislators in a protest this morning at the home of senior BJP leader and union minister Dr Harsh Vardhan.